garris/BackstopJS/README.md

 #### Using npm run scripts

-When BackstopJS is installed locally, NPM will recognize the `backstop <command>` pattern originating from your own NPM `package.json` scripts.
+When BackstopJS is installed locally, NPM will recognize the `backstop <command>` pattern originating from your own npm `package.json` scripts.
 The following would enable you to run the respective `npm <command>` commands locally in your project.

 ```json
 "scripts": {